RodneyFinkel/text_analysis_pydantic/README.md

 Launch the Streamlit server to view the app in your browser: streamlit run app.py

+Alternatively use this link for a live demo:

 For the app to run correctly, ensure your folder looks like this:
 .